 Test and Treat: So What’s Next?

 Right now, we wait.
-As David mentioned, The FDA and the federal government must take the next steps for test and treat to become a reality in the pharmacy.
-Once FDA approval comes, Medicare and HRSA take the reigns to outline how reimbursement will come to fruition.
+As we’ve mentioned, CMS must take the next steps for test and treat to become a reality in the pharmacy.
+Now that FDA approval is here, Medicare and HRSA take the reigns to outline how reimbursement will come to fruition.
 We’re paying close attention to all of the stakeholders with this initiative and will keep you informed as updates come along.
 When test and treat comes to life, CareCLAIM® and Strand-Rx® will be ready.

 Test and Treat Pharmacy Resources